mariiasnigireva/educational_projects/pr2_borrowers/README.md

 Input data from the bank - statistics on the solvency of clients.

 ## Data
-The following data on listening to tracks in the Yandex.Music service was available:
+The following data was available:

 - **children** - the number of children in the family
 - **days_employed** - total work experience in days